getify/You-Dont-Know-JS/types & grammar/ch4.md

 a == b;	// false
 ```

 Wait, what happened here!?
 We know that `"42"` is a truthy value (see earlier in this chapter).
-How come it's not `==` loose equal to `true`?
+So, how come it's not `==` loose equal to `true`?

-The reason is both simple and deceptively devilish.
-It's so easy to misunderstand, most JS developers never fully grasp it.
+The reason is both simple and deceptively tricky.
+It's so easy to misunderstand, many JS developers never pay close enough attention to fully grasp it.

-Let's quote the spec, section 11.9.3.6-7:
+Let's quote the spec, clauses 11.9.3.6-7:

 > 6. If Type(x) is Boolean,
 >    return the result of the comparison ToNumber(x) == y.